-The Teacher's Guide suggests different ways of exploiting the Student's Book depending on the level of your class.
-We very much hope you enjoy using English File fourth edition.
+The Teacher's Guide suggests different ways of exploiting the Student Book depending on the level of your class.
+We very much hope you enjoy using American English File Third Edition.

-What do Intermediate students need?
+What do Level 3 students need?

-The Intermediate level is often a milestone for students: at this point, many students really begin to 'take off' in terms of their ability to communicate.
-Some students, however, may see the Intermediate level as a 'plateau' and feel that they are no longer making the progress they were before.
+Level 3 is often a milestone for students: at this point, many students really begin to "take off" in terms of their ability to communicate.
+Some students, however, may see Level 3 as a "plateau" and feel that they are no longer making the progress they were before.
 Students at this level need fresh challenges to help them to realize how much they know and to make their passive knowledge active, together with a steady input of new language.